Adal Sultanate: Demographics

 Among the earliest mentions of the Somali by name has come through a victory poem written by Emperor Yeshaq I of Abyssinia against the king of Adal, as the Simur are said to have submitted and paid tribute.
 As Taddesse Tamrat writes: "Dr Enrico Cerulli has shown that Simur was an Old Harari name for the Somali, who are still known by them as Tumur.
 Hence, it is most probable that the mention of the Somali and the Simur in relation to Yishaq refers to the king's military campaigns against Adal, where the Somali seem to have constituted a major section of the population."

 According to Leo Africanus (1526) and George Sale (1760), the Adelites were of a tawny brown or olive complexion on the northern littoral, and grew swarthier towards the southern interior.
 They generally had long, lank hair.
 Most wore a cotton sarong but no headpiece or sandals, with many glass and amber trinkets around their necks, wrists, arms and ankles.
 The king and other aristocrats often donned instead a body-length garment topped with a headdress.
 All were Muslims.
 In the southern hinterland, the Adelites lived beside pagan "Negroes", with whom they bartered various commodities.

 Languages

+British historian Richard Pankhurst states the Adalites spoke Harari language.

 Various languages from the Afro-Asiatic family were spoken in the vast Adal Sultanate.
 Arabic served as a lingua franca, and was used by the ruling Walashma dynasty.
 According to the 19th-century Ethiopian historian Asma Giyorgis suggests that the Walashma dynasty themselves spoke Arabic.
 According to Robert Ferry, Adal's aristocracy in the Walasma era which consisted of imams, emirs and sultans spoke a language resembling modern Harari language.
 British historian John Fage states Walasma leaders moving their capital from Ifat region to Adal set in motion the evolution of Harari and Argobba language within Harar and its environs.
 According to Jeffrey M. Shaw, the main inhabitants of the Adal Sultanate spoke East Cushitic languages.
 In Zeila, the port city of Adal Sultanate, the Somali language was mainly spoken.

+Religion

+The Adalites were affiliated with Sufi groups including Ba 'Alawiyya and Shadhili.
+In medieval literature, it was also noted that the inhabitants engaged in the practice of Zikr.